Growing Microgreens in your Garden: Tips and Steps

 These microgreens have a specific chemical content, which is mildly toxic to the human system.
 The body can handle such toxicity in small quantities, so those microgreens are entirely safe provided you follow certain instructions.
 Below are some of those microgreens:

-- Quinoa: This microgreen contains saponins, which are an anti-nutrient.
+This microgreen contains saponins, which are an anti-nutrient.
 However, these saponins can be easily removed during cultivation.
-To do this, try soaking the seeds in water, after which you run and rinse them several times to clear the soap-like suds.
+To do this, try soaking the seeds in water.
+After which you run and rinse them several times to clear the soap-like suds.
 Quinoa seeds sold in packets tend to be pretreated to remove this quality, so you could purchase those instead.

 What you Need to Grow Microgreens

-For indoor cultivation of microgreens, plastic containers such as trays should be used.
-The dimensions are freely selectable, but it is advisable never to exceed 5cm in height.
-In this way the roots of the young plants will find water easily and the seedlings will be exposed to light in an appropriate way.
+For indoor cultivation of microgreens, you should use plastic containers such as trays.
+The dimensions are freely selectable.
+But considering to never exceed 5 cm in height.
+In this way the roots of the young plants will find water easily.
+And the seedlings will be exposed to light in an appropriate way.
 The bottoms of the containers must be perforated in order to avoid water stagnation, which can compromise the quality of the micro-roughs.
 To give light to microgreens it is strongly recommended to use LED lamps as they do not produce heat, have an optimized spectrum to stimulate chlorophyll synthesis and consume less energy than HPS or CFL lamps.

 The microgreens, after the germination in the dark, in order to grow well, must be placed under the lamp to receive the light which must be from 12 to 14 hours of light per day.
 For a greater saving we suggest you to use LED lamps for cultivation.
 In fact, brand new LEDs can emit a light very similar to that of the sun, with all the colors necessary for the development of the plant, including infrared and ultraviolet.